Miss Porter's House: Description

 Miss Porter's house is a free standing two storey Federation terrace.
 It is constructed of stretcher bond brick and has a corrugated iron hipped roof.
 The first floor features a balcony with cast iron balustrade.
 The house, located in the business district of King Street, has landmark qualities as a distinctive residential home in an otherwise non-residential area.

 Miss Porter's House is a highly intact entity that incorporates the house, grounds, interiors and contents.
-The interiors are very intact and demonstrate two layers of interior decoration - the original fit out in 1909 and again between 1935-1939.
+The interiors are very intact and demonstrate two layers of interior decoration - the original fit out in 1909 and again between 1935 and 1939.
 Of particular note are the stencilled timber ceilings, fine Queensland maple staircase, art deco rugs, linoleum, and art deco light fittings.
 The collection has high research potential as it contains a complete set of accounts, invoices and other paper based ephemera.
 Such a collection that illustrates the lives of one family over a ninety-year period is extremely rare in Australia.

 From the entrance hallway, a sitting room opens to the right, furnished with the crocodile velvet lounge suite and coffee table on the carpet square with its "feltex" surround, purchased by Florence in 1939.
 The 1940s radiator still gives out heat in winter.

 The hallway opens into a large dining room furnished with table, chairs, sideboards and palm stand, much of it purchased by Herbert Porter to furnish his new house in 1909.
 The dining room also contains the only fireplace in the main part of the house.
 The quality of the property's internal decorative features is outstanding.
 A richly decorated linoleum floor covering leads from the dining room to the hallway.
 A fine timber staircase leads to two upstairs bedrooms.
 The stencilled timber ceilings of the hallway and two principal downstairs rooms are exquisite.

 From the dining room, a door leads onto a verandah, adjacent to which is the "bush house".
 Together the verandah and bush house provide a delightful, protected outdoor living area which visitors to the family remember as being well used.
 From the verandah one can enter a rear kitchen with a large fireplace and range.
 A table, sideboard and couch furnish this room.
 An adjacent scullery has been converted to a kitchenette.
 A large bathroom and laundry open from a small hallway.

 A small yard extended from this area, where a water tank, outdoor toilet, storage space for the oddments of a house-hold and garden are to be found.